Fractional ownership: Real property

 The practice of joining together with family and friends to share ownership of vacation property has been around for many years.
 But the fractional property industry started in the U.S. in the Rocky Mountains ski resorts in the early 1990s.
 These first fractional developments recognized that people did not want to buy whole homes, which they would use only for a few weeks a year in the mountains.
 According to research firm Ragatz Associates, there were over 312 fractional developments in North America in 2017.
 The U.S. Mountain region has the majority of active fractional property available, with the U.S. Pacific region next.
 The prevalent leisure activity for owners of fractional property in the U.S. Mountain region is skiing.
 In 2018, the most common fractional size available for purchase in North America is a one-fourth ownership, giving owners three months of total annual visit usage.

 Outside the USA a non-commercial form of fractional ownership has been in existence for several decades.
 In this form, otherwise unconnected individuals (rather than family or friends) form private syndicates to purchase, for example, vacation property or boats.
 These syndicates operate as private member groups with small numbers on a non-profit basis, generally just sharing expenses and usage.
 These groups can involve assets ranging from modest apartments or condominium-type properties to multimillion-euro / dollar properties, and leverage their ability to make collective purchases of additional assets such as boats or vehicles as additional facilities while retaining control entirely within the membership of the group.

 The popularity of the term fractional ownership has caused extensive rebranding in other industries where similar concepts, such as real estate timeshares, were already well established.
-The main distinction between timeshare and fractional ownership is that with a timeshare you buy the right to use a property, but with fractional ownership, you are buying real estate.
-You get a deeded piece of real estate, just not for the entire parcel.
+The main distinction between timeshare and fractional ownership is that a timeshare is a right to use, but with fractional ownership is a deeded piece of real estate, just not for the entire parcel.

 Fractional ownership divides a property into more affordable segments for individuals and also matches an individual's ownership time to their actual usage time.
 A fractional share gives the owners certain privileges, such as a number of days or weeks when they can use the property.
 Occasionally, the property is sold after a predetermined time, distributing the relative proceeds back to the owners.
 A few private owner-groups have developed highly sophisticated usage allocation schemes and other features based on the principle of attempting to get as close as possible to the flexibility of individual ownership, and only compromising this to the minimum extent necessary to accommodate multiple owners.
 In such schemes, the basic agreement is between the members themselves, whereas in most commercial fractional ownership schemes, the owner's principal relationship is with the property developer and/or promoter of the scheme.